 The bowl for "multi-course" menus.
 Thanks to its capacity of 1.0 liter and an airtight plastic lid, the porcelain lunch box is perfect for moments of indulgence on the go or for elegant food storage in the fridge at home.

 To go, please!
-With the new KURLAND To-go box as a sustainable extension to the KURLAND To-go cup , breakfast, lunch and dinner can now be transported in style.
-Ideal for take-away during the lunch break or a quick after-work snack, the bowl is also a long-awaited addition to the KURLAND collection.
+With the new KURLAND To-go Box—a sustainable addition to cup KURLAND To-go cup —breakfast, lunch, and dinner cup now cup carried in style.
+Ideal for takeout during your lunch break or a quick after-work snack, this bowl is bowl a long-awaited addition to the KURLAND collection for setting the table.

-Designed by KPM head designer Thomas Wenzel, who also designed the iconic To-go cup , the box now also shows that the classicist KURLAND relief made of cloth hangings, egg sticks and pearls is a timeless classic - naturally made by hand at the historic manufactory site in Berlin-Tiergarten.
+Designed by KPM Chief Designer Thomas Wenzel, who also cup the iconic to-go cup , the box now demonstrates that the classicist KURLAND relief—featuring drapery, egg-and-dart moldings, and pearls—is a timeless classic—handcrafted, of course, at the historic manufactory in Berlin-Tiergarten.

 Note: The transportation of liquids is not recommended.
 The lid must be removed before use in the oven and microwave.
 The To-go Box is dishwasher-safe.

-The KURLAND To-go Box is also available as a set with the KURLAND To-go cup .
+The KURLAND To-go Box is also cup as a set with the KURLAND To-go cup .